Contact: Democratic Services, Email: Democraticservices@epsom-ewell.gov.uk tel: 01372 732000

 Members are asked to declare the existence and nature of any Disclosable Pecuniary Interests in respect of any item of business to be considered at the meeting

-Subject to the following amendment to Minute 11 (4), the minutes of the meeting of the Financial Policy Panel held on 29 January 2020 were agreed as a true record to be signed by the Chairman:
+The minutes of the Financial Policy Panel meeting held on 1 December 2020 were agreed as a true record to be signed by the Chairman.

-The Panel received the report on the proposed budget targets for 2021/22.
+The Panel received the report on the budget and proposed council tax increase for 2021/22.

 The following matters were debated by Councillors: